fasttime/JScrewIt/Features.md

 All features available in the current engine.
 <a name="BARPROP"></a>
 ### `BARPROP`
-Existence of the global object property statusbar having the string representation "\[object BarProp\]"
+Existence of the global object statusbar having the string representation "\[object BarProp\]".

 _Available in Firefox, Chrome, Safari, Opera, Edge and Android Browser 4.4.2+.
 This feature is not available inside web workers._
 <a name="CAPITAL_HTML"></a>